Your Baby's 1 Month Developmental Milestone

 Sees the world

-During this time, babies can roughly see objects around 45 cm away and will start to gaze at an object that is slowly moving towards and away from their face.
+During this time, babies can roughly see objects like your face and will get to recognise you from the shape and hairline.
+They will start to gaze at objects that slowly moving towards and away from their faces.
+One eye may occasionally drift inward or outward from proper alignment this is normal unless the misalignment is persistent.

 Babies can’t see colour as vividly as they can when they get older, but they love looking at high contrast patterns.
 Check in with your local library about borrowing high contrast books or you can purchase online or in most bookstores.